cloudflare/terraform-provider-cloudflare/website/docs/r/custom_hostname_fallback_origin.html.markdown

 The following arguments are supported:

 * `zone_id` - (Required) The DNS zone ID where the custom hostname should be assigned.
-* `origin` - (Required) Hostname you intend to fallback requests too.
-Origin should be a proxied A/AAAA/CNAME dns record within Clouldflare.
+* `origin` - (Required) Hostname you intend to fallback requests to.
+Origin must be a proxied A/AAAA/CNAME DNS record within Clouldflare.

 ## Attributes Reference